jennybc/happy-git-with-r/11_connect-credential-caching.Rmd

 You need a functioning test Git repository.
 One that exists locally and remotely on GitHub, with the local repo tracking the remote.

-If you have just verified that you can interact with GitHub *(add link)* from your local computer, that test repo will be perfect.
+If you have just verified that you can interact with GitHub (chapter \@ref(push-pull-github)) from your local computer, that test repo will be perfect.

-If you have just verified that you can work with GitHub from RStudio *(add link)*, that test repo will also be perfect.
+If you have just verified that you can work with GitHub from RStudio (chapter \@ref(rstudio-git-github)), that test repo will also be perfect.

 You may proceed when